Polytunnel Progress: Building a Heated Seed Bed

 The seed bed was designed to take up 2 bench tops, creating a bed around 3x10ft and leaves space for storage underneath.

-We lined it with plastic to protect the wood from rotting and prevent any sand from falling out of tiny gaps.
+We lined it with strong (leftover polytunnel) plastic to protect the wood from rotting and prevent sand from falling out of any tiny gaps.

 Time to drill a hole through one side for the heat cable to pass through.
 Then we cut some 1.
 5inch thick insulation boards to fit snug inside.

-Next we filled the bed with gritty sand mixture up to 4inches and watered it through before laying out a heat cable.
+Next we filled the bed with gritty sand mixture 2 inches deep and watered it through before laying out a heat cable.

-Once the cable is laid its time to complete the bed by topping up with gritty sand and watering.
-This helps the heat to distribute evenly throughout the bed.
-You shouldn’t have any cable visible as it should be buried nice and evenly.
+Once the cable is laid its time to complete the bed by topping up with an inch gritty sand and watering.
+This allows the heat to distribute evenly throughout the bed and is very important.
+There shouldn’t be any cable visible as it should be buried nice and evenly.

 Thermostat temperature control